steadylearner/Rust-Full-Stack/README.md

 ## What can you learn to use instantly with it

-1. HTML and CSS(Text, Image, Video, Markdown etc)
+1. HTML, CSS, JavaScript for texts, images, videos

-2. JavaScript module and NPM packages
+2. NPM packages

+3. Markdown